 1/3 cup flour (I will use less, more like 1/4 cup-Mary) Continue reading

 Nothing says fall like a good crisp apple.
 I love the way an apple fits perfectly in the palm of my hand.
 The way they perfume the air, promising delectable delights.
+And it means I get to can up a new batch of homemade apple pie filling in my pressure canner.

-And I love being able to preserve them for cooking later.
 My father-in-law adores apple pie and it’s my

 My favorite apple in pies and applesauce is the Gravenstein.
 I planted my own this year, but will have to wait a few years for a large crop.
 Thankfully, my parents have an ancient one in their field. .